 Todd and Lucille wrote letters to the dealer, but he never got back to them.
 And despite having been shafted, Todd had signed a contract.
 He never quite knew where he stood, so feeling dejected and well into his seventies he all but gave up.
 Well, that was until the Webb’s met Betsy a decade later.
 Without any children of their own, Todd and Lucille never had anyone fighting their corner; even if they’d managed to claw back the archive that was stolen from them, who would look after it?
 Would would be the point?

-Todd was left hurt and hopeless about the prospects of seeing his work being truly recognized; it’s why unlike his contemporaries, Todd never really found commercial success.
+Todd was left hurt and hopeless about the prospects of never seeing his work being truly recognized; it’s why unlike his contemporaries, Todd never really found commercial success.
 All that changed as their relationship with Betsy began to blossom.
 It took a while, but over their lunches – at first monthly, but becoming increasingly regular – Todd and Lucille let Betsy into their world and they opened up.

 “Pretty early on in our friendship Todd mentioned he knew Stieglitz,” says Betsy, “I was gobsmacked; firstly he’s like the god, and secondly I’d written my thesis on him.
 And then I found out that they were great friends with O'Keeffe.
 These are icons, you know?
 The people I had studied.
 I was like; ‘God, this is amazing!’
 And Todd and I just got on so well, there was this immediate connection.”

 Betsy appreciated Todd’s work, but also his character: unpretentious with no time for bullshit, just like her.
 Take the time Todd was teaching a class of college students, he was asked what makes a great picture.
 Todd’s answer?
 “You just have to know where to stand.”
 When showing O’Keeffe how to take photographs, he spent five minutes going over the basics, passed her the camera and declared that she already knew the rest.
 Todd didn’t have anything to prove – photography was in his bones.